 Instead of wasting away the hours at work, think of how you can improve your day.
 If you can’t stand your job, it’s most likely time to start searching for a new one.
 If you don’t mind what you do and want to stay where you are, that means it’s time to start working to improve your current position of even potentially move to one that you like even more.
 Your boss could be looking for the next person to promote, and all they might need to see is some effort from you to catch their eye.

 What do you do when you clock out for the day?
 Do you go straight home and sit on the couch?
-Flip the on TV and zone out for hours?
+Take a glass of wine and sip a little bit of it?
+Flip the TV on and zone out for hours?
 It’s so appealing to get home and do nothing but unwind.
 But you need a new way of thinking, because you can still find ways to relax that involve more than just mindlessly sitting around.
 If the only thing you’re doing every day is sitting at work and going directly home to your couch, where is your time to invest in yourself?
 You can’t better yourself and create a better personal life by watching television.

 Break the habit: